digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 -  ``Latest``: Use latest offset that is known or resume where it left off.
 This is the default behavior, where streaming starts at the latest known end.
 The first time you start, this will result in PQS calling ``ActiveContractService`` to get a state snapshot, which it will load into the ``_creates`` table.
 It will then start streaming creates, archives, and (optionally) exercises from the offset of that ``ActiveContractService``.
 When you restart PQS, it will start from the point it last left off.
 You should always use this mode on restart.
 -  ``Genesis``: Use the first original offset of the ledger.
 This causes PQS to try to start from offset ``0``.
 It allows you to load historic creates, archives or (optionally) exercises from a ledger that already has data on it.
 If you try to restart on an already populated database in this mode, PQS will rewrite data if it needs to.
 -  ``Oldest``: Use the oldest available (unpruned) offset on the ledger or resume where it left off.

-The ``-pipeline-party`` argument is a filter that restricts the data to that visible to the supplied list of party identifiers.
-At the moment, this is a mandatory field. ``--pipeline-party`` will allow you to filter that down to a subset of the accessible parties.
-Restarting with a changed set of parties may be possible, but is not encouraged.

 PQS is able to start and finish at prescribed ledger offsets, specified by the arguments ``--pipeline-ledger-start`` and ``--pipeline-ledger-stop``.
 The